Skip to content

 1 Elysia instance = 1 controller

-Treat an Elysia instance is a controller, and define your routes directly on the Elysia instance.
+Treat an Elysia instance as a controller, and define your routes directly on the Elysia instance.

 // ✅ Do